meilisearch/docs-searchbar.js/README.md

 ##### `enhancedSearchInput` <!-- omit in toc -->

-When set to `true`, a theme is applied on the search-box to improve its appearance.
-Its adds the .searchbox class which can be used to further customise the search-box.
+When set to `true`, a theme is applied to the search box to improve its appearance.
+It adds the `.searchbox` class which can be used to further customise the search box.

 ##### More Examples <!-- omit in toc -->